Instability of stationary solutions for double power nonlinear Schr\"odinger equations in one dimension: Introduction

 Although we cannot use the argument based on coercivity properties of linearized operators as in \cite{W85, W86, GSS87}, we instead apply the variational approach in \cite{SS85, O14}, which still works for stationary solutions (the case $\om=0$).
-For the convenience of the reader, in Appendix \ref{sec:A} we give a proof of the fact that the existence of $\psi\in H^1_{\rm rad}(\R^d)$ satisfying \eqref{eq:1.16} implies the instability in our setting, which in particular contains the proof of Corollary \ref{cor:1.4}.
+For the convenience of the reader, in Section \ref{sec:A} we give a proof of the fact that the existence of $\psi\in H^1_{\rm rad}(\R^d)$ satisfying \eqref{eq:1.16} implies the instability in our setting, which in particular contains the proof of Theorem \ref{cor:1.4}.

 As relevant works \cite{NOW17, LN18}, the authors study instability of algebraic decaying traveling waves for nonlinear Schr\"odinger equations with derivative coupling, which correspond to stationary solutions of \eqref{eq:1.1} from the viewpoint of elliptic equations of the profiles.
 However, they use scaling symmetries of equations and the specific information of a two-parameter family of solitary waves, which cannot be applied in our setting.
 Our approach in this paper has a natural correspondence with the general instability theory \cite{GSS87} and is more robust.